How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Definition and objective

-Prehabilitation is the counterpart to classical rehabilitation.
-While rehabilitation takes place after the operation, prehabilitation prepares the body and mind optimally for the upcoming stresses before the intervention .
+Prehabilitation is the counterpart to traditional rehabilitation.
+While rehabilitation takes place after surgery, prehabilitation before the procedure optimally prepares the body and mind for the upcoming stresses

-The goal is to strengthen muscles, cardiovascular system, lungs, and metabolism so that the body regenerates more quickly after the implantation of an endoprosthesis
+The goal is to strengthen muscles, the cardiovascular system, lungs, and metabolism so that the body

 Patients who participate in a structured prehabilitation program have in studies: